Skip to main content

 Questions

-Members of the Lords quiz the government on protecting journalistic freedom, preventing violence against women and girls, success of the soft drinks industry levy, accelerating the construction of primary health care facilities, and the global treatment of HIV/AIDS.
+Members of the Lords quizzed the government on protecting journalistic freedom, preventing violence against women and girls, success of the soft drinks industry levy, accelerating the construction of primary health care facilities, and the global treatment of HIV/AIDS.

 Bills